 What is the Cry-It-Out method?

-Also known as the extinction method, this sleep training technique recommends that parents leave their baby to cry in their cots until they fall asleep without the parents intervening.
-Often, and especially at first, this means the baby will cry.
-And they may continue to cry inconsolably for long periods of time - sometimes hours.
+Also known as the extinction method, this sleep training technique recommends that parents leave their baby baby to fall asleep in their cot without the parents intervening.
+Often, babies will cry with this method, and for some babies, the crying can be long and intense.

 The theory behind the CIO method

 So how does the CIO method work?
 The theory behind the method is that by placing a baby awake in their cot and stepping away, a baby learns to fall asleep on their own.
 When the baby cries, the parent does not pick them up.
-The strongest version of the CIO method would say that you can't reassure them in any way - you can't hold them, cradle them, feed them, etc. Because if you do, you teach your baby to rely on you to fall asleep.
+The strongest version of the CIO method would say that parents shouldn't reassure them in any way - they can't go in the room, hold them, cradle them, feed them, etc. Other versions of CIO slep training suggests parents enter the room and give minimal reassurance at predefined times.

 The potential risks associated with the CIO method and the impact on emotional attachment